Using BeansWrapper directly is not

 call to a bundle will retrieve the resource with the name that

-corresponds to the toString()
+corresponds to the toString() value of the

 unwrapped argument.
 A multiple-argument call to a bundle will also